richardr1126/k8s-agents-service/README.md

 ### Core Features (from original toolkit)

 1. **LangGraph Agent and latest features**: A customizable agent built using the LangGraph framework.
-Implements the latest LangGraph v0.3 features including human in the loop with `interrupt()`, flow control with `Command`, long-term memory with `Store`, and `langgraph-supervisor`.
+Implements the latest LangGraph v0.3 features including human in the loop with `interrupt()`, flow control with `Command`, long-term memory with `Store`, and `langgraph-supervisor` with intelligent auto-routing capabilities.
 1. **FastAPI Service**: Serves the agent with both streaming and non-streaming endpoints.
 1. **Advanced Streaming**: A novel approach to support both token-based and message-based streaming.
 1. **Streamlit Interface (Local Dev UI)**: Simple reference UI for local testing & debugging (kept intentionally lightweight).
-1. **Next.js Chat UI (Production-Focused)**: A modern React/Next.js application in `ui/` designed for deployment (assistant-ui based, theming, better UX, persistent threads coming soon).
+1. **Next.js Chat UI (Production-Focused)**: A modern React/Next.js application in `ui/` designed for deployment
 1. **Multiple Agent Support**: Run multiple agents in the service and call by URL path.
 Available agents and models are described in `/info`
 1. **Asynchronous Design**: Utilizes async/await for efficient handling of concurrent requests.
 1. **Content Moderation**: Implements LlamaGuard for content moderation (requires Groq API key).